 I love doing Kids rooms for and with the actual child.
 In reality, kids need to be part of the design process because you’re creating a world for them, not you.
 Often I simply request some alone time with the child.
 This tells me so much more about the imaginary world they live in and therefore glimpses into the environment that will continue to feed that creativity.
 Then and only then do I tackle ‘function,’ with the parents.

-Young kids (3-12) will need something quite different then a child moving into their mid teens.
+Young kids (3-12) will need something quite different than a child moving into their mid teens.
 However, designing a room for a single child is one thing but designing a shared space for two small kids is altogether a different story.
 Shared spaces and privacy become the critical elements that make or break successful cohabitation.

 First it’s about theme.
 One that is universal to both children.
 In the case of the room photographed here (from my book Christopher Lowell’s Seven Layers of Organization) both kids loved LEGOs.
 This of course set the color palette.
 And paint is the cheapest and easiest way to fill a room that reflects a young child’s personality.
 So cheery, primary colors became the springboard in creating a playful environment.